escowles/recipes/_posts/2021-05-16-cinnamon-rolls.md

 * add salt and powdered sugar and mix until smooth

 source: based on [cranberry orange cinnamon rolls]({{ site.baseurl }}{% post_url 2020-12-10-cranberry-orange-cinnamon-rolls %})

+---

+01/07/2023: doing some cleanup and removing the "#3" from the title — these are the cinnamon rolls i make all the time and they should be just "cinnamon rolls".